sszabo11/tqasa/README.md

 ## AirNotice usage

-Once you've installed your framework library, AirNotice enables you to do **rapid prototyping** where you can place ads, that auto save on the dashboard, saving you time.
+Once you've installed the library, AirNotice enables you to do **rapid prototyping** where you can place ads, that auto save on the dashboard, saving you time.

 ```svelte